MaylvinHypecode/frontend-technical-test/README.md

 At Cliq Digital we provide streaming services that bundle movies & series, music, audiobooks, sports and games to consumers globally.

-Your job is to create a new interface on our streaming platform that displays a list of movies and the details of a movie when clicking on it.
+Your job is to create a new interface on our streaming platform that displays **a list of movies and the details of a movie when clicking on it.**

 You will have **2 hours**.

 You will have to send us your source code hosted on GitHub.

-In addition to your code, a `README.md` file explaining your thought process and your choices would be appreciated.
+In addition to your code, a `README.md` file explaining your thought process and your choices would be appreciated for us to comprehend how and why you made some choices

 # Exercise